 The additional solar panels will not just provide more peak power.
 They will 'fatten out' our daily generation curve (this one is from July 2023), to start generating more power earlier in the day and to then continue generating more power later into the day.
 This means more energy will generated each day and a lot more energy will be generated in the 'peak rate' evening period.
 The 'tail' currently captured at the end of each day will be filled out.
 In theory, we could produce more than 70kWh on a good day.

 One big factor with the Return On Investment (ROI) of this planned addition to our solar system is that an in-roof system avoids the need to buy a new roof for our extension and then cover it up with solar panels.
 The ROI of a solar system that is not South facing and is also subject to shade is going to be much longer though.
+The 'payback period' with this addition to our smart home solar installation project is going to be much longer but, we don't really mind.
+The benefits it brings and the improved quality of life mean that the investment is easily justified.

 I am adding a solar roof to our extension to improve our quality of life.
 The additional solar energy generated means: